 The Benefits of Gymnastics for All Ages

 Statistical analyses of recent studies amongst primary school children showed that basic gymnastics training improves selected motor tests, such as standing long jump, trunk lift, sit and reach, balance, 20 m run, chin-up, curl-up, push-up .
-Moreover, my studies in physical fitness of children highlight the equalization of the grip force in both hands of young gymnasts as a direct result of practising gymnastics - a sport which develops the body symmetrically .
+Moreover, in my studies in physical fitness of children, I reported an equalization of the grip strength in both hands of young children as a direct result of practising gymnastics - a sport which develops the body symmetrically .
 Furthermore, gymnastics offers a great range of locomotive, stability and body control movements which are highly important for the development of children .
+Gymnastics really has it all, it is a universal sport, and it can provide your child with a physical foundation that can be used as a base for any other sport.

 Pay no attention to the people that say it can't be done.